-- and may again weaken the signal.
-It is clear that for $J(O^1D)$ the range of output values of the new version of the model is much broader than that of the older version.
-For OH, this feature is less strong but still present: there are values in all bins for both model versions, but those closer to the mean are more frequent in the old version, while those with the largest departure from the mean are more common in the new. - Table 1 shows the coefficient of variation (C.V.) for three inter-related variables, J(O1D), OH and ozone for the two cases described above.
+Table 1 shows the coefficient of variation (C.V.) for three inter-related variables, $J(O^{1}D)$, OH and ozone for the two cases described above.
 C.V. is a normalized measure of dispersion of a probability distribution, defined as the ratio of the standard deviation to the mean.
-OLD uses a climatological cloudiness.
-In order to determine if differences between OLD and RAN are due to this, the model was also ran using Fast-JX but replacing the six-hourly cloud input in RAN with seasonal mean data (run tagged as AVG).
+STD uses a climatological cloudiness.
+In order to determine if differences between STD and RAN are due to this, the model was also ran using Fast-JX but replacing the six-hourly cloud input in RAN with seasonal mean data (still with a 3-D space variability).
+This run was tagged as AVG.

-For all variables, even for ozone with its more complex chemistry, the variation is significantly greater for the run with Fast-JX (RAN) than with the standard scheme (OLD).
-Furthermore, the differences between OLD and RAN cannot be explained by just fixing the cloudiness to seasonal values.
-This is even more evident in panel (c) (0° -

-60° N) and implies that the inability of the standard scheme to reproduce the high levels of variation is caused not just because of the poor seasonally variable clouds in the Cambridge 2D-Model (which produces the look-up table), but also because of the two-dimensional (zonal) nature of the latter model itself.
-Differences in the representation

-25 of the temperature dependence of photolysis rates in the two model versions may also have some influence but it is expected to be a less important factor in this case.
+For all variables, even for ozone with its more complex chemistry, the variation is significantly greater for the run with Fast-JX (RAN) than with the standard scheme (STD).
+Furthermore, the differences between STD and RAN cannot be explained by just fixing the cloudiness to seasonal values.
+This is even more evident in the lower part of the table (0°-60° N) and implies that the inability of the standard scheme to reproduce the high levels of variation is caused not just because of the poor seasonally variable clouds in the Cambridge 2D-Model (which produces the look-up table), but also because of the two-dimensional (zonal) nature of the latter model itself.
+Differences in the representation of the temperature dependence of photolysis rates in the two model versions may also have some influence but it is expected to be a less important factor in this case.